Sperner's lemma: Commentary

 Here is an elaboration of the proof given previously, for a reader new to graph theory.

 This diagram numbers the colors of the vertices of the example given previously.
 The small triangles whose vertices all have different numbers are shaded in the graph.
 Each small triangle becomes a node in the new graph derived from the triangulation.
 The small letters identify the areas, eight inside the figure, and area i designates the space outside of it.

 As described previously, those nodes that share an edge whose endpoints are numbered 1 and 2 are joined in the derived graph.
 For example, node d shares an edge with the outer area i, and its vertices all have different numbers, so it is also shaded.
 Node b is not shaded because two vertices have the same number, but it is joined to the outer area.

 One could add a new full-numbered triangle, say by inserting a node numbered 3 into the edge between 1 and 1 of node a, and joining that node to the other vertex of a.
 Doing so would have to create a pair of new nodes, like the situation with nodes f and g.

+Proof without induction

+Andrew McLennan and Rabee Tourky presented a different proof, using the volume of a simplex.
+It proceeds in one step, with no induction.

+Computing a Sperner simplex

+Suppose there is a d-dimensional simplex of side-length N, and it is triangulated into sub-simplices of side-length 1.
+There is a function that, given any vertex of the triangulation, returns its color.
+The coloring is guaranteed to satisfy Sperner's boundary condition.
+How many times do we have to call the function in order to find a rainbow simplex?
+Obviously, we can go over all the triangulation vertices, whose number is O(Nd), which is polynomial in N when the dimension is fixed.
+But, can it be done in time O(poly(log N)), which is polynomial in the binary representation of N?

+This problem was first studied by Christos Papadimitriou.
+He introduced a complexity class called PPAD, which contains this as well as related problems (such as finding a Brouwer fixed point).
+He proved that finding a Sperner simplex is PPAD-complete even for d=3.
+Some 15 years later, Chen and Deng proved PPAD-completeness even for d=2.
+It is believed that PPAD-hard problems cannot be solved in time O(poly(log N)).